Read Jean-Paul Sartre with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Jean-Paul Sartre’s 7 greatest contributions to philosophy.

-The central claim is this: Jean-Paul Sartre’s contributions to philosophy have been substantial, covering existentialism, ethics, phenomenology, and more.
+In plain terms: Jean-Paul Sartre’s contributions to philosophy have been substantial, covering existentialism, ethics, phenomenology, and more.

-The added historical insight is that Jean-Paul Sartre is best read as a method of pressure, not only as a set of theses.
+Jean-Paul Sartre is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Existentialism

 Sartre is widely considered the leading figure of 20th-century existentialism.
 He argued that existence precedes essence, meaning we are not born with a predetermined nature but rather create ourselves through our choices in an absurd world.
-This concept is explored in his seminal work, Being and Nothingness .
+This concept is explored in his seminal work, Being and Nothingness.

 Radical Freedom